 There are tons of good and free alternatives for browsing the web.
 If you want a more private browsing, you can opt for Firefox or Brave.
 If you don't want to use Google services, you can use Ungoogled Chromium.

 Opera, Microsoft Edge and Vivaldi are other great options, all three are Chromium-based just like Google Chrome.
+While most browsers have started to add AI tools, there are newcomers like ChatGPT Atlas and Comet that have free built-in assistants that offer to summarize content or automate tasks.

 Why is Chrome using so much CPU and memory, even with only a few tabs open?